ori-sky/polar-space/designs/voice.md

 "Your ship is equipped with primary and secondary weapons arrays.
 I am enabling the first slot of the primary weapons array now." (weapon online sound cue)
 "I have highlighted a target for you, please line it up in your targeting reticule and pull on your primary weapons trigger."
 "That weapon you fired was the K&H TX1 Vulkan Cannon.
-It is a projectile weapon that draws in space debris and fires it out"
+It is a simple projectile weapon that fires reconstituted shards of absorbed space dust.
+It is moderately effective at damaging armour and hull plating."
+"I have now added shields to the highlighted target, please resume firing."

 ## General Greeting